Cap-go/capacitor-data-storage-sqlite/readme.md

 Ionic App that shows an integration of [capacitor-data-storage-sqlite plugin](https://github.com/jepiqueau/ionic-capacitor-data-storage-sqlite)

 ## Limitations
-The first release of the plugin includes the Native IOS code (Objective-C/Swift) using Capacitor v1.0.0-alpha.36
+The second release of the plugin includes the Native IOS code (Objective-C/Swift)  and the Native Android code (Java) using Capacitor v1.0.0-alpha.37

 ## Roadmap
-    - Native Android code
     - Web with IndexDB

-As i am quite new in Capacitor and Swift do not hesitate to comment and challenge the code